This is a very interesting story of a mystic saint and a Gursikh. This story proves the importance and the vitality of having a true Guru.

 “About 22 hours everyday.
 I use 2 hours to sleep, cook food and other needs of the body”.

 When I heard this, I was utterly shocked and thought “such divine wrath.
 Such kehar”.
 I remembered the following salok of Baba Farid jee:

 FARIDA TANN SUKKA, PINJAR THEEYA, TALIYAAN KHOONDEH KAAG||

 AJAI SO RABB NA BAHURIYO, DEKH BANDAY KE BHAAG||

 A thought came to my mind that it is possible that his diet was not proper.
 I asked him, “how is your diet like”.

-“When I first came here, I used to get 30 rotis and used to eat one roti a day but now since I can't walk to get rotis, I just drink water and eat leaves.”
+“When I first came here, I used to get 30 rotis and used to eat one roti a day.
+Now I just drink water and eat leaves”.

 I was thinking hard to figure out the real reason behind his problem.
 I abruptly asked him, “Who is your Guru?”

 After hearing this, I said, “Let alone 10 years but even if you were to sit here for 10,000 years, you would not attain anything because you have not met the true Guru”.